Nenry/Financial_Institution_Search/README.md

 # Financial Institution Search

 ## What is it?
-It is a single-page application that allow users to search for financial institutions by name and types.
+It is a single-page application that allow users to search for financial institutions by names and types.
 The data is currently prepopulated in a JSON format and provided by [Personal Capital](https://www.personalcapital.com/).
 Axios or AJAX methods can also be integrated to create a live database.
 The main technologies used to create this application was React and JavaScript.
 React was necessary in this application to create a smooth dynamic autocomplete feature.

 ## How to install
 1. Have NPM and Webpack installed.